 Social Security works for all Americans, and it has never been more important to our economic security:

-- Fifty-five million depend on Social Security – 1 out of every 6 Americans.
+- Sixty-one million depend on Social Security – more than 1 out of every 6 Americans.

-- Nearly 2 out of 3 seniors depend on Social Security for most of their income.
+- Just over 3 in 5 seniors depend on Social Security for most of their income.

-- More than 1 out of 3 seniors rely on it for at virtually all (90% or more) of their income.
+- One-third of seniors rely on it for at virtually all (90% or more) of their income.

 - Social Security’s benefits are modest, but vital, averaging around $15,000 per year.

-- Social Security lifts 22.2 million Americans out of poverty.
-Without it, the poverty rate of our seniors would be 44%; instead it is 9%.
+- Social Security lifts 22.1 million Americans out of poverty.
+Without it, the poverty rate of our seniors would be nearly 41%; instead it is just under 9%.

 - It is an extremely efficient program, with administrative costs of less than a penny on the dollar.

 Social Security is by far the nation’s most important life insurance policy, providing benefits to older persons (i.e., widow and widowers) whose spouse has died, to many younger spouses caring for dependent children, and to children whose parent has died.
-Social Security’s life insurance and disability protections are estimated to have a present value of between $450,000 and $500,000 for a married worker who has average earnings and two children under 5 years old.
+Social Security’s protections are estimated to have a present value of $612,000 in life insurance and $631,000 in disability insurance for a married worker who has average earnings and two children under 5 years old.

 The best part about Social Security benefits is that, in contrast to savings in a 401(k) or IRA, they never run out (until surviving children become adults).
 Furthermore, in contrast to a pension, they are fully portable between jobs.
 And in contrast to both 401(k)s/IRAs and the vast majority of pensions, benefits are protected from erosion by inflation, through the COLA.

 For most Americans,Social Security is essential for retirement.
-Nearly 2 out of 3 seniors rely on Social Security benefits for most of their income.
+Just over 3 in 5 seniors rely on Social Security benefits for most of their income.
 And Social Security’s importance is increasing.
 Americans have traditionally relied on the “three-legged stool” – Social Security, employer pensions, and personal savings (including home equity) – to have sufficient income for retirement.
 But employer pension plans are disappearing, most Americans have been unable to accumulate meaningful savings in 401(k)s/IRAs, and homeownership rates and housing values have declined.
 For many, Social Security is the only stable leg of the “three-legged stool.”